top of page

 The two-part creation

-The phenomena of the material world in the universe (the 'infinitely' large) can be understood in all areas of physics using the laws of quantum mechanics (the 'infinitely' small).
-This quantum mechanics is the fundamental theory of the world of matter particles - from the Big Bang to the atom to the world of stars.
+The phenomena of the material world in the universe (the 'infinitely' large) can be understood in physics using the laws of quantum mechanics (the 'infinitely' small).
+This quantum mechanics is the fundamental theory of the world of matter particles - from the Big Bang to the atom to the world of stars (nuclear fusion, energy production in stars, stellar collapse).
 And the "life" of these objects are the force fields.

 Consciousness is the tool with which we penetrate the world and thereby build up a symbolism that - as already mentioned - also allows us to understand the relationship with quantum mechanics.
 Just as matter is built up from the material particles combined with energy, so the symbols are built up from the analysis as the world of human experience and identification, which represents the spiritual "energy" as a "force field".
 The mysterious remains in all aspects.